SAI360/Compliance360-API-Documentation/Security.md

 # API - Security Documentation

 Before a client can authenticate with the Compliance 360 API, the client must resolve the correct host that will be servicing requests for the specific organization.
-Once that host is resolved, all requests should be sent to that specific host including Login requests.
-To request a user context token, which is required for all data and metadata requests, you must use the Login method on the correct host.
+Once that host is resolved, all requests should be sent to that specific host including Authenticate requests.
+To request a user context token, which is required for all data and metadata requests, you must use the Authenticate method on the correct host.

 ## OrganizationHost